 The paper builds on Part 4 of my recently published book, Missional Acts: Rhetorical Narrative in the Acts of the Apostles, which interacts with recent scholarship on this often-overlooked theme of Acts.

-Paul Wilson, University of Edinburgh, ‘The Ones who were scattered’: A Migration Studies Perspective on Acts’
+Paul Wilson, University of Edinburgh, ‘Those who were scattered’: A Migration Studies Perspective on Acts’

-Acts describes the movement of Christianity outward from its cradle in Jerusalem to throughout the Roman Empire.
+Acts describes the movement of nascent Christianity outward from its cradle in Jerusalem to throughout the Roman Empire.
 The narrative not only depicts the spread of a message, but the movement of people who carry that message.
-This is more than Luke’s literary invention; Acts was written and received in a world shaped by high levels of migration.
-It will be argued in this paper that the application of methodologies from the field of migration studies can offer further insight into the text of Acts and its context.
-First, a brief survey of material and bioarchaeological evidence for high levels of migration in the Early Roman Empire will be offered.
-Second, it will be argued that Acts can be viewed as literature of migration.
-Third, exegesis of Acts’ portrayal of “those who were scattered” (oἱ μὲν οὖν διασπαρέντες) in Acts 8:1,4 and 11:19 will be offered as an example of how migration studies (in particular: the aspirations-capabilities framework, identity hybridity, and the function of migrant emplacement narratives) can yield fresh insights into the text.
+This is more than Luke’s literary invention; Acts was composed and received in a world shaped by high levels of migration.
+This paper will argue that migration studies can offer fresh insights into Acts and its context.
+First, a brief survey of material and bioarchaeological evidence for high levels of migration in the Early Roman Empire will be presented.
+Second, it will be proposed that Acts can be read as literature of migration.
+Third, migration-informed exegesis of Acts’ portrayal of “those who were scattered” (oἱ μὲν οὖν διασπαρέντες, Acts 8:4, 11:19) and the Philip narrative will be offered as examples of the relevance of migration studies to Acts.